One of the easiest ways to deal with moving your belongings to Spain is to hire an international relocation company.

-When you are shipping household items and other personal possessions into Spain, there is a certain amount of paperwork required.
+When you ship household items and other personal possessions into Spain, a certain amount of paperwork is required.
 If you deal with an international removals company, they will take care of most of the documents.

 If you do it yourself, you might need:

 - proof of ID, such as a passport;